 Times are a-changing and it’s definitely a good idea to have a mix of both alcoholic and soft drinks to cater for all your guests.
 Why not get creative and show some mixologist flair with a delicious alcoholic and non-alcoholic aperitif.
 You could even create a signature cocktail for the evening.

 Prepare in Advance

 I am definitely someone who likes to be organised and prepare what I can ahead of time – it definitely makes for a less stressful day.
 Even when I cook for just me and Pete, my favourites are dishes that allow me to prep at least some of the ingredients in advance.
 If you’re cooking something you don’t normally make, check the recipe to make sure you have all the implements and hey, if its been a while since you last socialised, and your saucepans have seen better days, invest in some new ones before the dinner party.

 Part of the fun is definitely styling and decorating and this can all be done in advance.
 Put up any decorations the day before and if possible, whilst cooking try to tidy up as you go so you can relax afterwards and enjoy time with your guests.
+Choose decorations that require only a few seconds to set up, such as inflatable decorations or string lights.
+String lights add a special touch to the event, particularly at night, and customized inflatables can be shaped and designed to fit in with the overall atmosphere or theme of your event.
 This will make it easier for you to prepare the dishes on the night and clear away in-between courses without feeling overwhelmed.

 The only thing left to do now is to enjoy your dinner party – doesn’t it feel great to know we can welcome people into our homes once more after a couple of years not being able to.
 Have a lovely evening and don’t forget to put your feet up afterwards.